for Japanese Learners, Page 4

 Our final exercise in this mini-course is F/H sounds sentence dictation

 practice.
-The teacher will read 2 sentences using the F & H sounds
+The teacher will read 2 sentences using the F and H sounds

 and you should write down the sentences on a piece of paper as best you